kayroone/blog-post-graphql-backend/README.md

 Todos:
 1. Find and read the appropriate section in the documentation.
 2. Create a method and use an appropriate service to persist a new user to the database.
+Consider that a corresponding message should be returned by the API if a user with the name already exists.
 3. Test your new method over the GraphQL UI.

 ### Exercise 2